 Business owners often talk about growing their businesses by hiring contractors rather than employees.
 The argument is compelling: the paperwork is simpler, and you can be more nimble.
-However, like everything in business, it is not always that clear cut.
+However, like everything in business, it is not always that clear-cut.
 There are a few factors to consider before deciding whether to hire contractors or employees.

 The Canada Revenue Agency (CRA) sees employees and contractors differently, and it’s important to ensure that you treat employees appropriately to avoid adverse tax consequences down the road.
 In addition to tax reasons, there are other more subtle business reasons why the nature of the relationship matters.
 Sometimes, the tax reason and the business reasons are at odds!